Stoke, Suffolk: Geography

+Stoke Hills offers a panoramic view of Stoke.

 Amenities

 Near Stoke Bridge, Grade I listed Anglican church St Mary at Stoke is on Stoke Street, which leads into Belstead Road.
 There is a Co-op and adjacent parade of shops and food outlets.
 On New Cut is the Steamboat Tavern.

 In the Maidenhall Estate are Hillside Primary School, Stoke High School with Stoke Library, a nursery and a parade of shops, then Stoke Green Baptist Church.

 Just up the hill, Halifax Primary School serves the Stoke Park area, which has ASDA supermarket, Bourne Park and Anglican church St Peter's Stoke Park.

 Farther west are primary schools The Willows and Gusford, and a Special School StoneLodge Academy.

 Independent school St Jo's property includes Birkfield House and The Goldrood, and formerly, Oak Hill.

 To the south are Belstead Brook Hotel and nature reserves, including Bourne Park Reed Beds.
 Close to Bourne Bridge are Bourne Garden Centre and Orwell Yacht Club, as well as the ABP West Bank Terminal.